dclnbrght/web/content-software/archiscribe-mcp-server.md

 **Setup:**

-* Configure ArchiScribe with access to an ArchiMate model file in **ArchiMate Exchange Format** (an XML‑based interoperability standard).
+* Configure ArchiScribe with access to an ArchiMate model file, in **ArchiMate Exchange Format** (an XML‑based interoperability standard).

-* Configure your coding agents to connect to the MCP server and make requests.
+* Configure your AI coding agents to connect to the MCP server and make requests.

 **Available Tools:**

-* **SearchViews** – Find views by name or keyword.
+* **SearchViews** – Find views names by keyword.

-* **GetViewDetails** – Get titles, descriptions, properties, and ArchiMate types for all elements and relationships in a view.
-It can even infer implicit relationships based on nested elements.
+* **GetViewDetails** – Get the titles, descriptions, properties, and ArchiMate types for all elements and relationships in a view.
+(It will also infer implicit relationships based on nested elements.)

 **Output**:

 The information is returned from the MCP Server in markdown format which is easily understood by coding assistants/agents.
-Large Language Models (LLMs) understand the concepts of ArchiMate and can therefore reason about the elements and relationships to form a comprehensive understanding of the software architecture defined in a view.
+Large Language Models (LLMs) already understand the concepts of ArchiMate and can therefore reason about the elements and relationships to form a comprehensive understanding of the software architecture defined in a view.

 ## When To Use It
 Use the MCP Server during the SDLC to provide context about the software architecture directly to software engineers using AI coding assistants/agents.
 The views from the Application Layer are especially useful to provide context about related system components that are under active development.

 ### Generate Documentation
-If the AI has a good understanding of the architecture, it can generate documentation.
+Now that the AI has a good understanding of the architecture, it can generate documentation.
 Here is a prompt that can be used to call the "#archiscribe" MCP server, asking it to generate documentation based on the response from ArchiScribe:

 * *"#archiscribe Write a clear, non-technical overview of the architecture in the \[...\] ArchiMate view.
 Include key components, their roles, and how they interact.
 Output as a markdown file in the \[...\] folder."*